dimonkoval/epm_task_2/README.md

 # Appliances shop.
 Collections

-The purpose of this exercise is to check your knowledge of the Java collections framework and your ability to use it on practical tasks.
+The purpose of this exercise is to check your knowledge of the Java Collections Framework and your ability to use it on practical tasks.

 Duration: **1** hour